How to Clean Bathroom Fixtures for Spotless Surfaces

 For tough grime that won't budge with just soap, try cleaning your bathroom faucet with a solution of 1 cup vinegar to 1 cup water applied with a cleaning cloth.
 If you're not sure whether vinegar is suitable for your faucet's finish, test it in an inconspicuous area first.
 To clean around the edges of the faucet, use a toothbrush to gently scrub away grime.
 A small amount of baking soda with a few drops of water can also help clear away stubborn stains or buildup around the faucet.

-Porcelain or ceramic bathtubs should be cleaned with either a general purpose cleaner, vinegar and water, or a paste made from baking soda and water.
-Never use undiluted bleach on a porcelain tub because of the danger of pitting.
-Undiluted bleach can remove the finish on porcelain, which "pits" it--making it look and feel rough.
+Porcelain or ceramic bathtubs should be cleaned with either a general-purpose cleaner, vinegar and water, or a paste made from baking soda and water.
+Never use undiluted bleach on a porcelain tub.
+Undiluted bleach can remove the finish on porcelain, which "pits" the surface, making it look and feel rough.
 Use a stain-removing cleanser on rust.

-Spray the toilet exterior with a general purpose cleaner or mixture of vinegar and water.
+To clean your toilet, spray the exterior with a general-purpose cleaner or mixture of vinegar and water.
 Wipe clean.
 Use a mild cleaner such as dish soap with water to clean the surface of the toilet seat.
 Sanitize the bowl by scrubbing with antibacterial toilet cleaner or 1/4 cup bleach to 1 gallon of water.
-Wipe off any splashes or drips on surrounding area with a soft dry cloth.
+Wipe off any splashes or drips on the surrounding area with a soft dry cloth.